maximilianmessing/fsnd_capstone/README.md

 }
 ```
 - Returns: An object with a list of actors with id as an integer, name as a string, age as an integer, gender as a string --> Example get actors
+- Possible Errors:
+  - 422 if invalid object is submitted

 PATCH '/actors/{actor_id}'
 - Edit an actor in the database